jsnchn/ithelpdesk.com/README.md

 # IT Helpdesk
 [ithelpdesk.com](ithelpdesk.com)

-Have an issue with your computing device?
-IT Helpdesk is your number one resource for resolving any issues with computing or technology.
+Have an issue with your computer?
+IT Helpdesk is your #1 resource for resolving issues with your hardware and software.